tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

     torch.Size([1, 3, 10]) torch.Size([4, 1, 5]) torch.Size([4, 1, 5])

-`encoder_hidden` is a tuple for h and c components of LSTM hidden state.
-In PyTorch, tensors of LSTM hidden components have the following meaning of **dimensions**:
+`encoder_hidden` is a tuple for h and c components of LSTM *hidden state*.
+In PyTorch, tensors of LSTM hidden components have the following meaning of dimensions:
-* First dimension is n_layers*directions, meaning that if we have a bidirectional network, then each layer will store two items in this direction.
+* First dimension is `n_layers * directions`, meaning that if we have a bi-directional network, **then each layer will store two items in this direction**.
 * Second dimension is a batch dimension.
 * Third dimension is a hidden vector itself.

-The decoder uses **a single directional LSTM**, therefore we need to reshape encoders h and c before sending them into decoder: concatenate all bi-directional vectors into single-direction vectors.
-This means, that every two vectors along `n_layers*directions` I combined into a single vector, increasing the size of hidden vector dimension in two times and decreasing size of the first dimension to `n_layers`, which is two.
+The decoder uses a single directional LSTM, therefore we need to reshape encoders `h` and `c` before sending them into decoder: **concatenate all bi-directional vectors into single-direction vectors**.
+This means, that every two vectors along `n_layers*directions` I combined into a single vector, increasing the size of the hidden vector dimension in two times and decreasing a size of the first dimension to `n_layers`, which is two.

 ```python